vinlok/vinlok.github.io/_posts/linux/2021-10-25-Linux-ulimit.md

 ---

 Every system administrator in his lifetime encounters this error: "Too Many open files".
-This blog is an attempt to explain limit for number of files opened and number of processes on a Linux system.
 To summarize, this error tells that a given process has hit the limit on max number of opened files by it.

 With the help of python code, we will see how to simulate this error and also see various config files associated with setting this parameter.
 <!--more-->